Famous/famous-angular/README.md

 **Note: currently, the element that the `<fa-app>` is on must be display: block (like a `<div fa-app>` or a `<p fa-app>`, or just `<fa-app>`) and must have a set height (like `style="height: 200px"` in this example.)
 Future versions will not have these requirements.**

 ####Try the starter app
-To get started even faster, try our [starter app](https://github.com/thomasstreet/famous-angular-starter) with everything already in place !
+To get started even faster, try our [starter app](https://github.com/thomasstreet/famous-angular-starter) with everything already in place!
+The starter app has a powerful gulp-based workflow, which includes live reloading and Jade/HAML support.